kemal-amsterdam/api-xml-example/README.md

 Introduction
 ------------
-This is a collection of PHP scripts and supporting files made for VoiceWorks PHP Assessment Test v1.0
+This is a collection of PHP scripts and supporting files made for a PHP XML processing example

 Requirements
 ------------
-The scripts is expected to be installed on an environment running Apache http server version 2 (or higher) with PHP version 7.4 (or higher)
+These scripts expects to be installed on an environment running Apache http server version 2 (or higher) with PHP version 7.4 (or higher)